mdeagen/nmcuration/weibull/README.md

 ## Linear Calibration of Weibull y-axis

 Typically, the author will label the y-axis with the probability of failure.
-In the end, these probabilities are the numeric values we want to extract as a function of the independent variable (electric field).
+In the end, these probabilities are the numeric values we want to extract as a function of the independent variable (Electric field, typically in units of kV/mm).

 Here is a conversion table between y-axis labels (probabilities) and the linearized value.
 When calibrating the axis, type the value from the right hand column corresponding to the appropriate label.